 - Trusted Boot: Windows OS checks the integrity of every component of the startup process before loading it.

 - Measured Boot: The PC’s firmware logs the boot process, and Windows can send it to a trusted server that can objectively assess the PC’s health.

-Windows has taken an innovative approach to addressing the issue of the insecure boot which prevailed for a long time.
-Power attackers and virus developers prefer customizing virus and designing them to attack the PC right at the time of boot.
-It is probably because boot time is when security is at its weakest and antivirus and firewall do not guard the system.
+Windows has taken an innovative approach to address the issue of the insecure boot, which prevailed for a long time.
+Power attackers and virus developers prefer customizing viruses and designing them to attack the PC right at the time of boot.
+It is probably because boot time is when security is at its weakest, and antivirus and firewall do not guard the system.

 Let’s take a few minutes and go over some common scenarios we face today: